 To execute a READ NONVOLATILE CONFIGURATION REGISTER command, S# is driven LOW.
 For extended SPI protocol, the command code is input on DQ0, and output on DQ1.
-For dual SPI protocol, the command code is input on DQ[1:0], and output on
+For dual SPI protocol, the command code is input on DQ[1:0], and output on DQ[1:0].
+For quad SPI protocol, the command code is input on DQ[3:0], and is output on DQ[3:0].
+The operation is terminated by driving S# HIGH at any time during data output.

-32Mb, 3V, Multiple I/O Serial Flash Memory READ REGISTER and WRITE REGISTER Operations
+64Mb, 1.8V, Multiple I/O Serial Flash Memory READ REGISTER and WRITE REGISTER Operations